Logo

 Pros

-The buyer is offered a variety of options to compare.
-As mortgage brokers have access to whole of market or a list of lenders, they are able to offer the buyer a range of different mortgage options.
+You'll be offered a variety of mortgage options to compare, as mortgage brokers have access to whole of market or a list of lenders.
 This means that the buyer can easily compare lenders and products to see which would work best for them.

-Expert, impartial advice.
-Mortgage brokers have a strong knowledge of the lender market, and will be able to offer advice that the buyer may find hard to get on their own.
+Mortgage brokers have a strong knowledge of the lender market, and will be able to offer expert advice that the buyer may find hard to get on their own.
 They are also impartial, and entirely focused on getting the buyer the best deal for them, rather than selling a particular product.

-You could save money.
 A broker could help you access a lower interest rate or product fee by assessing what’s on offer across the entire market.
-A few percentage points might not seem like much, but they add up to big savings over the course of the fixed term.
+A few percentage points might not seem like much, but they can add up to big savings over the course of a fixed mortgage term.

 Cons

-Some brokers charge a fee.
-This could add to the overall cost of the housebuying process or of your loan.
+Some brokers charge a fee, which could add to the overall cost of the house buying process or of your loan.
 Bear in mind that paying a fee isn’t always a negative thing - it often means that your broker will have more time to dedicate to your case.

 Not all brokers have access to all lenders.
 This means the buyer could miss out on products from some lenders.
 If you opt to go with a broker, check that they are a whole of market mortgage broker to solve this.
-Tembo has access to a pool of over 100 lenders, including household names like Nationwide, Halifax and HSBC as well as new innovative lenders like Generation Home, Ahauz, Proportunity and Even.
+Here at Tembo, we have access to a pool of over 100 lenders, including household names like Nationwide, Halifax and HSBC as well as new innovative lenders like Generation Home.

-The pros & cons of going directly to a mortgage lender
+The pros & cons of going direct to a mortgage lender

 Pros

-You apply directly with the lender.
-If you've done your research and you know exactly what product you're after, then this can help you save some time.
+If you've done your research and you know exactly what product you're after, then going direct to a lender can help you save some time.

 Cons

 You might not get the best deal.
-Rates change daily, so what you see on a price comparison site or lender website may in fact not be the best rate by the time you actually get to submitting your mortgage application.
+Rates change daily, so what you see on a price comparison site or lender's website may in fact not be the best mortgage rate by the time you actually get to submitting your mortgage application.

 There may be some products and deals you can't access.
 A small number of lenders are only available through mortgage brokers, so you could be missing out on a whole raft of products you can’t assess without independent advice from an advisor.

 If you have a complex situation, it may be hard for you to find a solution.
-Lender criteria varies significantly, and what first direct deems to be ineligible, might be perfectly acceptable at Skipton Building Society.
-Add in a guarantor mortgage, a visa or self-employment and things can get even more complicated.
+Lender criteria varies significantly, and what one lenders deems to be ineligible, might be perfectly acceptable at another Add in a guarantor mortgage, a visa or self-employment and things can get even more complicated.
 It's not easy to navigate alone.